JingboYAO/jingboyao.github.io/_pages/research.md

 <summary><font color="DarkBlue"> Summary </font></summary>

 <table><tr><td bgcolor=AliceBlue>
-Recent evidence indicates that US monetary tightening is usually inflationary for international prices, which is contrary to canonical models.
-Thus, I embed a cost channel into a two-country model to study the transmission.
-This supply-side cost mechanism will lead to inflation pressure at home and abroad.
-The home and foreign output will also be disproportionately affected by the change in terms of trade.
-Moreover, the spillover and spillback effects of US monetary policy are determined by the foreign country's policy stance.
-Finally, the cost channel implies a tougher trade-off for optimal domestic policy and a larger room for international coordination.
+The cost channel of the U.S. monetary policy is highlighted in the literature.
+However, its macro implications in an international context remain underexplored.
+I embed this channel into a New-Keynesian two-country model, yielding novel insights on the spillback and spillover effects of the U.S. monetary policy and providing alternative explanations for some well-documented facts or puzzles.
+For instance, this channel suggests a contractionary U.S. monetary shock could potentially induce import inflation for the U.S. or other economies; it weakens the expenditure-switching effect contributing to the comovement of the U.S. and foreign output.
+Considering dollar currency invoicing, complementary pricing, borrowing in dollar, this effect could be even augmented.
+Moreover, it implies a tougher trade-off for optimal domestic policy and a larger room for international policy coordination.
 </td></tr></table>

 </details>